flype44/Vampire/AUDIO/README.md

 # Documentation

 Written and maintained by `flype`, with the great help from the `APOLLO-Team` members.
-It is intended to the developers who plans to use the `Vampire` audio chip for their programs or games, and to help the community to write drivers.
-All the specifications mentionned in this documentation always refers to the latest version.
-Take care to use latest `Vampire` core version in your programs (see below).
+It is intended for developers who plan to use the `Vampire` audio chip for their programs or games, and to help the community to write drivers.
+All specifications mentioned in this documentation always refers to the latest version.
+Be sure to use the latest `Vampire` core version in your programs (see below).

 # Core releases